 allandale house.
 Never has an A-frame looked so beautiful.
 Wow.
 Renderings by Peter GuthrieHouse designed by William O'Brien Jr This Awesome Urn Will Turn You into a Tree After You Die | Design for Good You don't find many designers working in the funeral business thinking about more creative ways for you to leave this world (and maybe they should be).
 However, the product designer Gerard Moline has combined the romantic notion of life after death with an eco solution to the dirty business of the actual, you know, transition.
 His Bios Urn is a biodegradable urn made from coconut shell, compacted peat and cellulose and inside it contains the seed of a tree.
 Once your remains have been placed into the urn, it can be planted and then the seed germinates and begins to grow.
-You even have the choice to pick the type of plant you would like to become, depending on what kind of planting space you prefer.
-Binocular Picks for Every Price Range - by Michael and Diane Porter New!
-Swaro Companion $999 - $1089 Swarovski CL Companion Swarovski's new, lower priced binocular.
-Extremely compact, it's great for travel.
-Free US shipping.
+I, personally, would much rather leave behind a tree than a tombstone.
+Editor's Note: The Bios Urn is a patented design of Estudimoline, the design company of Gerard Moline, a Catalan artist and product designer who designed Bio Urn for animals in 1999.

 Wanted: The Most Minimal Chair in the World The German furniture firm Vitra is usually known for high-end stuff you'd pass down through the generations.
 But they've gone into a completely different--and strange--direction with Chairless, a "seating device for the modern nomad."
 Designed by Alejandro Aravena, it's simply a strap that you put around your knees and back.
 But moreover, this makes a brilliant addition to some of the hobo inventions we've covered.